taiwangoldcard/website/content/goldcard-holders-faq/at-work.md

  under this category will have their financial data reviewed by the Ministry of Labor.
 The regulations allow the Ministry of Labor to revoke a work permit if they are not satisfied with the results of this review.

+## Can I work for multiple companies at the same time?
+Yes.